Skip to content

 [ Q4 2026 ]

-Field validation in realistic environment · Platform iteration v2 · Hardening against weather and environmental variability
+Field validation in realistic environments · Platform iteration v2 · Hardening against weather and environmental variability

 Real-Hardware-Validated.
 Pre-Seed Round opens Q3 2026.